aws-samples/serverless-patterns/apigw-rest-api-kinesis-cdk/README.md

 ## How it works

-This pattern creates an Amazon API Gateway REST API that integrates directly with an Amazon Kinesis data stream.
-The API supports GET requests to list the details of your Kinesis stream and there is no authentication on the API endpoint.
+The API built in this pattern exposes an HTTP GET method on the API's resource and integrates the method with the [ListStreams](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ListStreams.html) action in Kinesis to list the streams in the caller's account.
+There is no authentication on the API endpoint.

-Below is an illustration of the general Amazon API Gateway Integration pattern.
+Below is an illustration of the general Amazon API Gateway Integration pattern:

 ![alt text](https://github.com/MudassarBashir/serverless-patterns/blob/mmbashir-apigw-rest-api-kinesis-cdk/apigw-rest-api-kinesis-cdk/apigw-kinesis-architecture-diagram.png?raw=true)

 ## Testing

-Upon deployment, you will see the API endpoint URL in the Outputs section of your deployed CloudFormation stack.
+Upon deployment, you will see the API endpoint URL in the **Outputs** section of your deployed CloudFormation stack.
 Click on the API URL.
 It will take this format:
   ```
   https://${API_ID}.execute-api.${REGION_NAME}.amazonaws.com/{DEPLOYMENT_STAGE}
   ```